-Learn about aircraft design, analysis, development, and manufacturing with an Aeronautical Engineering degree from Southern New Hampshire University.
+Learn about aircraft design, analysis, development, and manufacturing with a Bachelor of Science in Aeronautical Engineering degree from Southern New Hampshire University.
 Through this program, you'll have the opportunity to apply knowledge and theories learned in the classroom to practical, real-world situations.
 You'll develop projects from concept to completion, and build confidence and competence when it comes to solving engineering design problems.

 SNHU has modelled its engineering programs in accordance with the international CDIO initiative, "an innovative educational framework for producing the next generation of engineers that stresses engineering fundamentals set in the context of Conceiving, Designing, Implementing, and Operating real-world systems and products."
 CDIO is a prominent engineering educational philosophy and is intended to achieve a fine balance between project-based, hands-on learning and traditional, theory-based engineering education.
 No matter your interest, the program will help you develop the necessary skills to begin your chosen career.

 When you enroll in the Aeronautical Engineering program at SNHU, you're signing up for a wide-ranging series of courses that will help you understand the full scope of the industry.
 The expert faculty members at SNHU are dedicated to helping you realize and guide your education and job goals down the path to a successful career in the industry.

 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
 The benefits of majoring in Aeronautical Engineering at SNHU include: